eduard93/docx/article_en.md

        <w:docGrid w:linePitch="360"/>
      </w:sectPr>
 ```
-For a change there are only necessary changes – a explicit link to footer in [sectPr](http://www.datypic.com/sc/ooxml/e-w_sectPr-3.html).
-There are no links to footnotes and endnotes in document, so we can assume links are not necessary.
+For a change there are only necessary changes – an explicit link to footer in [sectPr](http://www.datypic.com/sc/ooxml/e-w_sectPr-3.html).
+There are no links to footnotes and endnotes in document, so we can assume they are not necessary.

 #### word/settings.xml